Information for Investors

 Your right to cancel will lapse if you do not give notice within this period.

 This information, and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims), shall be governed by and construed in accordance with the law of England and Wales.

 This information is only addressed to and directed at persons in the United Kingdom (“relevant persons”).
 Any person who is not a relevant person should not act or rely on this information.

 Any individual aged 16 or over and any company may invest in Foundation East by applying to buy shares and thereby becoming a member of Foundation East.

 Applications should be made using our online application form, unless otherwise specified.

-You will be notified via email and share certificates will be issued once your application is accepted and your investment received.
+You will be notified via email and share certificates, and tax certificates (if applicable), will be issued once your application is accepted and your investment received.